LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### List bullets lack adequate contrast

 Another contrast issue, here. the little bullets for the list lack a minimum contrast of 3:1.
 I could imagine a world where somebody argued they don't matter, other factors make it clearly a list.
 Sure, indentation, spacing, short sentences without full stops and on new lines are a good indicator, but HTML's default bullets were accessible to start with, they exist for a reason, both in printed media and digital media, so, if they are in some way visible, then they need to have adequte contrast, which is 3:1.
 This of course does not apply for lists that have the bullets removed completely, such as nav menus, etc, as this SC can only apply if the contrast is too low, not if something isn't there.

+##### How to find

+Manual checking, again, using a contrast analyser will give ius the answer we need.

 ##### Solution